-TRZ calculates the MVM as an approximated cost of capital which the regulator would require an investor to hold if he acquired and run-off TRZ's business.
-The Company follows the FINMA guidance to calculate the cost of capital at 6% of the statutory capital requirement i.e. CHF 15.4 million for the current SST.
+TRZ calculates the MVM as an approximated cost of capital which the regulator would expect an investor to require if he acquired and ran-off TRZ's business.
+TRZ follows the FINMA guidance to calculate the cost of capital at 6% of the statutory capital requirement i.e. CHF 16.2 million for the current SST.